jonmason/meta-arm/meta-arm-autonomy/documentation/arm-autonomy-multiconfig.md

 # ANY OTHER GUEST CONFIG
 ```

-This contents shouldn't be changed directly, rather change the equivalent
+To modify the MACHINE or INITRAMFS variables change the equivalent
-config in local.conf.
-You can append any other config desired for the
+config in local.conf rather than modifying this file directly.
+You can also
+append any other config desired for the guest after "ANY OTHER GUEST CONFIG",
-guest at this point, for example `XENGUEST_IMAGE_DISK_SIZE`
+for example `XENGUEST_IMAGE_DISK_SIZE`.

 Make sure not to change `${DEPLOY_DIR_IMAGE}` to anything other than
 `${TMPDIR}/deploy/images`, as this is assumed by local.conf.